cirosantilli/git-tutorial/index.md

     git log --diff-filter=D --summary
     git log --all --pretty=format: --name-only --diff-filter=D

-This is very useful to find when you deleted a file from a repo if you don't know its exact path!
+Very useful to find when you deleted a file from a repo if you don't know its exact path!

 View up to a certain number of log messages (most recent):